javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

 ## More to come

-That was a brief list of JavaScript specials that we need to know to code well.

-As of now that were only basics.
+That was a brief list of JavaScript features.
+As of now we studied only basics.
 Further in the tutorial you'll find more specials and advanced features of JavaScript.